 Select “Accept cookies from sites” checkbox

-Advantages of Cookies in Website testing
+Advantages of Cookies in Website Testing

-- Implementation of a cookie is easy.
+- The implementation of a cookie is easy.

-Disadvantages of Cookies in Website testing
+Disadvantages of Cookies in Website Testing

 I hope this article on Cookie Testing information in the article helped.
-If you have any suggestions for improvements to this article, feel free to comment in the comment section for improvement about Cookie Testing.
+If you have any suggestions for improvements to this article, feel free to comment in the comment section for improvements about Cookie Testing.